Craigharrison79/MS2-Quiz-Game/README.md

 ### Image

  Landing Page, the two images are from
-    - [undraw](https://undraw.co/illustrations): Around the world but I remove the figure to just have the world in [figma](https://www.figma.com) this was then export to an SVG "world.
-SVG".
+    - [undraw](https://undraw.co/illustrations): Around the world but I remove the figure's to just have the world in [figma](https://www.figma.com) this was then export to an SVG "world SVG".
-    - [handz 3D](https://www.handz.design/): A package of different hands that I made into an image also in Figma and export it to SVG "hands.
-SVG".
+    - [handz 3D](https://www.handz.design/): A package of different hands that I made into an image also in Figma and export it to SVG "hands SVG".

+Both change to PNG from SVG.

 # Features

 - #### Landing Page or menu

 - A clean inviting page to indicate what site/game the user is looking at.
 - Two call to action buttons.
-One of starting the game and a second of the instructions on how to play the game which will show up in a model to help the user with navigation.
+One of starting the game and a second of the instructions on how to play the game which will show up in a modal to help the user with navigation.

 - #### Game Page

 - First, an area to indicate which question the player/user is on.
 - The question its self.
 - The image to the questions.
 - The 4 answer boxes.
 One of the boxes will indicate the right answer once the player/user has answered the questions.
-This help educate the player/user.
+This will help educate the player/user.
-- The timer which counts down show the player/user and time left they have to answer the question.
+- The timer which counts down shows the player/user and time left they have to answer the question.

 - #### Score Page